-On our undergraduate degree programmes, you can study different aspects of anthropology, human geography, environmental science and wildlife conservation.
+On our undergraduate degree programmes, you can study different aspects of anthropology, geography and environment, human biology and behaviour and wildlife conservation.
 Most of our courses also offer you opportunities to study abroad or spend a year in professional practice.
 Exploring the world though a human lens and our place within it.

-Tackling the global conservation crisis by drawing together natural science and the human dimensions of conservation.
+Tackling the conservation crisis by combining natural science and human dimensions of conservation.